inspire-eu-validation/metadata/common/bounding-box.md

 **Notes**

-For datasets, the multiplicity of this element is one or more.
+For datasets and series, the multiplicity of this element is one or more.

 For services, the multiplicity of this element is zero or more.